builtwithrobots/roleboost/docs/CANDIDATE_ASSET_PRODUCTION_SKILL.md

 - Name the specific situation where this candidate is the right hire (be explicit -- what problem, what environment, what need)
 - State plainly that this candidate is the person to onboard to get those results
 - Deliver the top proof facts in rapid sequence (3-4 facts, no full sentences needed)
-- Close with one action sentence that makes next steps obvious
+- Close with one action sentence: "Learn more about [candidate first name] at roleboost.app."
 - Add: "Do not soften this.
 Do not add qualifiers.
 The pitch is the last thing the hiring manager hears."

 **Do NOT lines -- required at the close of every audio prompt:**